Steven J. Green: Philanthropy

 In 2015, Green, his wife Dorothea, daughter Kimberly Green and the Green Family Foundation, made a $20 million donation to Florida International University (FIU).
 In honor of the donation, the university renamed its School of International and Public Affairs to the Steven J. Green School of International and Public Affairs.
 In furtherance of the Green Family’s commitment, FIU has also renamed its Latin American and Caribbean Center to the Kimberly Green Latin American and Caribbean Center and established the Kimberly Green Scholarship and Dorothea Green Lecture Series Fund.

-Green and his wife are no strangers of Florida International University, having supported the University for nearly 25 years, the Green family has made prior donations, resulting in the naming of the university's library, The Steve and Dorothea Green Library, and the Frost Art Museum, creating art lecture series, and preserving history through the Digital Library of the Caribbean.
-They also forever changed the way FIU teaches medicine through the university’s groundbreaking Green Family Foundation NeighborhoodHELP in the Herbert Wertheim College of Medicine, where students work with medically under-served families throughout Miami-Dade County.
+Green and his wife have maintained a long association with Florida International University, supporting the institution for nearly 25 years.
+Prior donations from the Green family have resulted in the naming of the university's library as the Steve and Dorothea Green Library, and contributions to the Frost Art Museum, including the establishment of an art lecture series and support for the Digital Library of the Caribbean.
+The family also funded the Green Family Foundation NeighborhoodHELP program within the Herbert Wertheim College of Medicine, which places medical students with underserved families throughout Miami-Dade County.